 Tilt your head back and take in the wild beauty of the Aurlandsfjord, as you glide along this arm of the world’s second longest fjord – the Sognefjord – in western Norway.

-The Aurlandsfjord is barely two kilometres wide, with granite rock sides adorned with grabs of dense evergreen pine forest that rise 1,800 metres into the sky and curve into gentle summits daubed with snow.
+The Aurlandsfjord is barely 1.2 miles wide, with granite rock sides adorned with grabs of dense evergreen pine forest that rise 5,900 feet into the sky and curve into gentle summits daubed with snow.